henbos/power-gadget/README.md

 The script summarizes power log contents, calculates standard deviations of CPU utilization and CPU frequencies, normalizes the CPU utilization by frequency and outputs the system's total average power consumption.

+#### Warning

+This script has only been tested when running PowerLog with a resolution of 1000 (i.e. taking one sample per second).
+Try different resolutions at your own risk.

 ### Example Usage

 ```